AuReMe/mpwt-docker/README.md

 A folder is also present, named output.
 In this folder there is all the result files of the analysis.

-The docker has been tested with Pathway-Tools 22.0.
+The docker has been tested with Pathway-Tools 20.5 and 22.0.
+The size of the image is araound 5.57Gb.